rjkviegas/course/sequence/onsite/week10.md

 #### Monday

 The careers team will be running sessions this week to help you with your preparation for the job hunt.
-Slots will be available at various times throughout the week.

 * 10.00am: Your coach will introduce today's tech test: [Bank](../../individual_challenges/bank_tech_test.md)
 * 10.30am: You'll work solo on the tech test.